Nelsino1/Fix_My_Code_Challenge/0x01-challenge/README.md

 ## Manual QA Review

-**It is your responsibility to request a review for this project from a peer before the project’s deadline.
+**It is you responsibility to request a review for this project from a peer before the project’s deadline.
 If no peers have been reviewed, you should request a review from a TA or staff member.**

 # Tasks
 ## 0. Server status